-We remember that the absence of this clarification by large companies as part of the controversy.
+We remember large companies’ absence of this clarification as part of the controversy.
 In addition, if you are a user who already has the option activated, you will be asked to review the configuration to confirm that you want to continue with it.

 Other changes promised by Google